-Our Methods for Texas Judgment Collection
+Methods for Nationwide Judgment Collection

-After we locate property, we can file an abstract of judgment for you which places a “judgment lien” on the property for enforcement of the judgment debt.
+After we locate the property, we can file an abstract of judgment for you which places a “judgment lien” on the property for enforcement of the judgment debt.
 There is no limit to the number of counties that we can file an abstract of judgment in, and the abstract of judgment and lien last ten years.
 We can also help you renew abstracts of judgments about to expire.

 In some situations, we can help you pursue a “writ of garnishment.”
-A writ of garnishment is particularly useful in situations where the debtor does not have enough real or personal property in Texas to satisfy your judgment against them.
+A writ of garnishment is particularly useful in situations where the debtor does not have enough real or personal property to satisfy your judgment against them.
 Accounts subject to a writ of garnishment can include not only bank accounts, but also some investment accounts.

 Recovery of Judgment by an Agent of The Court

 Finally, if you have a judgment from another state, sometimes referred to as a foreign judgment, we can help you obtain a “judgment domestication” with the appropriate county clerk’s office.
-Once we domesticate your judgment, we can provide you the full range of our judgment enforcement services described on this page.
+Once we domesticate your judgment, we can provide you with the full range of our judgment enforcement services described on this page.

-The Law Offices of Seth Kretzer are on your side and ready to relentlessly pursue justice.
-Additionally, we have experience with Texas judgment collection cases.
+We are on your side and ready to relentlessly pursue justice.
+Additionally, we have experience with nationwide judgment collection cases.
 We work to understand your situation and do everything in our power to help you!